|

 At least 95 anti-capitalist demonstrators are arrested by riot police when May Day protests in London turn violent.
 The Cenotaph and a statue of Winston Churchill are defaced with graffiti.

-The Queen opens the new Tate Modern art gallery on Thursday, 11th May.
+Queen Elizabeth II opens the new Tate Modern art gallery on Thursday, 11th May.

 On Wednesday, 17th May two Royal Marines, Alan Chambers and Charlie Paton, become the first Britons to reach the North Pole unaided.

-Tony and Cherie Blair celebrate the birth of their new son Leo, who is born in the early hours on Saturday, 20th May.
+The Prime Minister Tony Blair and his wife Cherie Blair celebrate the birth of their new son Leo, who is born in the early hours on Saturday, 20th May.

 Dame Barbara Cartland dies on 21st May, aged 98.